The Best Home Printer for Most People

 What is the best printer for most people?
-Let’s face it: most people don’t need a printer.
-At this point, putting ink to paper pretty pointless and barring a few specific cases you’re going to dust off your printer once a month at best.
-That said, if you want maximum resolution and to ensure your ink tanks won’t try out, a laser printer is the way to go.
-Inkjet and other cheaper technologies just don’t stack up to the speed and quality of a good laser printer and prices have fallen so low that it makes no sense to pick up a sub-$100 inkjet printer when these printers are far faster, better, and won’t see their cartridges drying out and needing a refill every six months.
+Let’s face it: Most people don’t need a printer.
+At this point, putting ink to paper is pretty pointless and, barring a few specific cases, you’re going to dust off your printer once a month at best.
+That said, if you want maximum resolution and to ensure your ink tanks won’t dry out, a laser printer is the way to go.
+Inkjet and other cheaper technologies just don’t stack up to the speed and quality of a good laser printer, and prices have fallen so low that it makes no sense to pick up a sub-$100 inkjet printer when these printers are far faster and better and won’t see their cartridges drying out and needing a refill every six months.

-The goal, then, was to find the best laser printer that would meet most of a person’s printing needs while balancing price and quality.
+The goal, then, is to find the best laser printer that would meet most of a person’s printing needs while balancing price and quality.
 Finding the best one is difficult, primarily because these printers are all quite fine and offer prints that handily beat most inkjet printers for document reproduction.

 The printers I tested were: